The participants of the original Killing Game in Hope's Peak Academy, along with associated characters. Primarily characters from Danganronpa canon.

 A famous romance novelist who has been writing bestselling books since before she was ten years old.
 However, she has never had a friend, much less a real romance.
 Having been bullied as a child, she has a severe persecution complex and always assumes that people think the worst of her.
 Because of this, she's extremely pessimistic and slow to trust others.
-She has Dissociative Identity Disorder, with her other persona being "Genocide Jill", an infamous serial killer that awakens whenever she sees blood and reverts when she sneezes.
-Jill is a textbook maniacal psychopath, but befitting of a serial killer is highly intelligent and methodical.
+She has Dissociative Identity Disorder, with her other persona being "Genocide Syo", an infamous serial killer that awakens whenever she sees blood and reverts when she sneezes.
+Syo is a textbook maniacal psychopath, but befitting of a serial killer is highly intelligent and methodical.
 She joins the Imposters group.

 A big name in Japan's fortune-telling community.
 Yasuhiro has made a killing off of his predictions, which he boasts have an 1-in-5 accuracy regardless of topic or scope.
 He is easily one of the more laid-back and gullible cast members.
 He joins Sonias group.

 He is the culprit of Case 4, killing Genocide Jack in self-defense.

 - Future Shadowing: He can't make heads or tails of his Tarot card reading in Chapter 17.
 It's a clue that Asahina is pregnant with twins.
 Other students eventually come to that realization from seeing The Wheel of Fortune, The Ace of Cups, The Lovers, and The Sun.